Sahana2301-Priya/Experiment----6/README.md

 **Voltage Variations**: Changes in supply voltage affect the biasing of the differential pair and the current mirror, altering the operating point and reducing gain.
 A regulated bias circuit helps stabilize the operating point.\
 **Temperature Variations:** Higher temperatures reduce mobility and increase leakage currents, lowering gain and causing offset drift.
 Designing for low temperature sensitivity and using temperature compensation techniques help reduce these effects.\
 To improve performance under PVT variations, careful layout, matching of transistor dimensions, and the use of regulated bias circuits are essential.
 Cascode mirrors and active feedback further enhance gain and reduce sensitivity to variations.
+## Procedure:
+1. Create a new experiment file.
+2. Build the respective circuit diagram as per the design question and set the length and wisth of the corresponding n and p channel mosfets as per the current mirror ratio fopr Part A and only to the current mirror circuit to set the DC operating point for Circuit Part 2 with the previous simulation file .
+3. Vary the length and width by maintaing the constant current mirror ratio as peer the requirement and note the corresponding changes in the current flowing through the circuit .
+Compare and plota comparision table .
+4. Perform the transient analysis and observe the gain , variations in input and output waveform.
+5. Perform the AC analysis and analyze the frequency response of the circuiit and calculate the 3dB Bandwidth
 ## Part A :
 ## Design Calculation:
 As we know It=Iref+Ix\